|Funding Program:||Northern Australia Roads Program

 |Expected Start/Finish:||Early 2018 - Mid 2018

 The Plenty Highway is a regionally significant arterial road, which supports remote communities and agricultural and mining activities.
 The Plenty Highway is part of the Outback Way, which is a national east-west link connecting Laverton in Western Australia to Winton in Queensland.

 The scope of works for this project includes sealing sections of the Plenty Highway to standard two-lane seal.

-This project is one of two packages of works on the Outback Way in the Northern Territory being funded under the Northern Australia Roads Programme.
+This project is one of two packages of works on the Outback Way in the Northern Territory being funded under the Northern Australia Roads Program.

-These new commitments will build on the Australian Government's current investment of $20 million through the broader Infrastructure Investment Programme to to upgrade sections the Outback Way in the Northern Territory.
+These new commitments will build on the Australian Government's current investment of $20 million through the broader Infrastructure Investment Program to to upgrade sections the Outback Way in the Northern Territory.